-Cheetahs are the fastest runners on the planet: they can accelerate from 0 to 60 miles per hour in only three seconds.
-And thanks to their spines that are proportionally the longest and most flexible in any large cat species—and which work in conjunction with fast-twitch fibers in their legs—cheetahs can cover 25 feet in a single bound.
+Cheetahs are the fastest runners on the planet.
+They can accelerate from 0 to 60 miles per hour in just three seconds.
+And thanks to their spines—which are proportionally the longest and most flexible in any large cat species and which work in conjunction with fast-twitch fibers in their legs—cheetahs can cover 25 feet in a single bound!

 Watch the two videos below, produced by National Geographic and the Cincinnati Zoo.
-In the first, three-and-a-half-minute film, the science of how a cheetah attains such high speeds is explained.
+In the first, three-and-a-half-minute film, experts explain the science of how a cheetah attains such high speeds.

 Cheetahs are often called “nature’s perfect running machines.”
 Let’s hope they can outpace their many challenges to survival.